aquatiger/journal/README.md

 Finished HTML part of the second part of LaunchCode, and worked on Hyperledger at edX.

 ## 2Jul18
 Continued to study Hyperledger at edX.
 Studied the intro and beyond for the second step of LaunchCode.
+Met with fellow presenter for Friday's blockchain presentation.

 ## 29Jun18
 Studied Hyperledger and Ethereum.
 Decided on a plan for the second step of LaunchCode.